zitadel/zitadel/docs/docs/guides/installation/crd.md

 I'd like to see an automatically operated ZITADEL instance running on my own [Kubernetes](https://kubernetes.io/) cluster
 :::

 First, download the template configuration files [database.yml](./templates/crd/database.yml) and [zitadel.yml](./templates/crd/zitadel.yml).
 Then adjust the values in database.yml and zitadel.yml to match your environment.
-Especially the values for the domain, cluster DNS and storage class are important.
+Especially the values for the domain, cluster DNS, storage class, email and Twilio are important.

 ```bash
 # Download the zitadelctl binary